 An asterisk represents the start/stop, but is optional in text

 CODE 128 is also a 1-D barcode.
 Code 128 is useful in bigger industries for transportation and distribution with a non-point of sale (POS).
 Code 128 is a combination of 3 subsets (A, B, C) each allowing for different levels of density and character sets.
 This is represented in the beginning bars of the barcode.

 Encodes 128 characters of American Standard Code for Information Interchange (ASCII)

 Contains large amounts of data in a small space

-Quick Response (QR) codes, which are commonly known as 2-dimensional (2-D) barcodes or matrix codes, are viewed both horizontally and vertically.
+QR CODE/Quick Response codes, which are commonly known as 2-dimensional (2-D) barcodes or matrix codes, are viewed both horizontally and vertically.
 2-D codes are capable of holding more information.
 QR codes have the accessibility to be scanned using a laser scanner and are commonly viewed on a smartphone device.

 Alphanumeric or numeric characters (more than 100)

 Enter the static code.
 The static code is the text that will appear underneath the barcode.
 A live preview of this is represented on the right-hand side of the screen.

 Update the barcode (design) options to reflect your preferences.
 This includes the height, padding, font, and styling options for your barcode.

 💡 The border width defaults to how many characters are entered.
 Five pixels of white space are added around the barcode to make it easy for the user to scan the code.